alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 probably telecommuting at least part of the time, a comfortable environment where you can take risks, and great colleagues.
+Do not settle for less if you want to really shine.

 ## Bring Me Problems, Not Solutions